aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 5Oct18
+Attempted setting up my virtual env for my project.
+Went fairly unsuccessfully.
+Applied for some jobs.
+Experimented with how to parse the data.
+Still need the Flask tutorial for me and the meetup coming up on Wednesday

 ## 3Oct18
 Worked on Flask, job applications, worked on opening files for the project, researched pandas a little bit, continued git-it.